univention/keycloak-extensions/docs/configuration.rst

    be configured to forward requests to the proxy container, instead of directly to *Keycloak*.

-When using the Keycloak App with Apache2, this means adding:
+When using the *Keycloak* app with *Apache2*, this means adding:

 .. code-block::

    ProxyPass /login-actions/ http://127.0.0.1:5000

-into the *Keycloak vServer*.
+into the *Keycloak* virtual machine.

-For HA-Proxy, assuming a back end *Keycloak* already exists, add:
+For *HA-Proxy*, assuming a back end *Keycloak* already exists, add:

 .. code-block::